 As our world becomes increasingly digital, engaging with congregants goes beyond the walls of your physical church walls.
 Video has been (and still is!) on the rise as a way to engage with people, no matter where they are.
 In 2023, people are watching, on average, 17 hours of online videos per week.

-A content library is a great way to maximize engagement and reach more people in your community.
+Resi On Demand is a great way to maximize engagement and reach more people in your community.
 It helps you to organize all of the videos and clips that churches create so they are easy for congregants to find and access.

 For your church community:

 In today’s fast-paced world, people want (and even expect) to consume information and content on their own time.
 When you provide them with On Demand, your church community can do just that.
 Members can revisit a favorite sermon, catch up on a missed service, or explore thought-provoking discussions on-demand, giving them the resources they need to grow their faith at their own pace.